 In about 300 words, state your opinion about this statement.

-The table below shows the population ratio of males per 100 females in six different areas in 1955 and 2005.
+The table below gives information on UK males’ and females’ average hours and minutes on different daily activities.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The graphs below compare the number of cosmetic procedures performed on males and females in Korea in 2004.
 Summaries the information by selecting and reporting the main features, and make comparisons where relevant.